GlebSBrykin/Patch2Vec/Details.md

 ![Naive conv2d](https://github.com/GlebSBrykin/Patch2Vec/raw/main/Illustrations/naive%20conv2d.jpg)

 When performing memory operations, the processor loads a certain amount of data behind the requested address into the cache.
 Read-ahead allows the processor to perform operations on data and load/unload them from/to RAM in parallel, instead of making a request to RAM at each iteration.
 Note that the processor cache is faster memory than RAM, so you should distribute memory access in such a way as to minimize RAM accesses by maximizing cache accesses.
 The illustration of the naive convolution above shows memory accesses and cache misses that occur due to a request for memory addresses, data from which has not been loaded into the cache.
-On modern computing devices, the performance of the naive algorithm is primarily limited by the bandwidth of RAM, which is relatively small even for the most modern types.
+On modern computing devices, the performance of the naive algorithm in cases when number of kernels is larger than 1 is primarily limited by the bandwidth of RAM, which is relatively small even for the most modern types.

 ## Im2Col